joshcallawaydev/memory_game/assets/readme/README.md

 The game is designed to test peoples memory, and is fully interactive.

 The framework is not my own, and was taken from an article.
 A link to the article can be found at the bottom of this file.
-The code has been adjusted, refactored and features added / removed to suit my requirements.
+The code has been refactored and features added / removed to suit my requirements.

 ## UX